AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/smart_contracts/writing_contracts/storage/notes.md

 - `noir contracts` - example Aztec contracts
 - `noir-protocol-circuits` - a crate containing essential circuits for the protocol (public circuits and private wrappers)

-A lot of what we will look at will be in [aztec-nr/aztec/src/note](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note), specifically the lifecycle and note interface.
+A lot of what we will look at will be in [aztec-nr/aztec/src/note (GitHub link)](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note), specifically the lifecycle and note interface.

 Looking at the noir circuits in these components, you will see references to the distinction between public/private execution and state.

 ### Lifecycle functions

-Inside the [lifecycle](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note/lifecycle.nr) circuits we see the functions to create and destroy a note, implemented as insertions of note hashes and nullifiers respectively.
+Inside the [lifecycle (GitHub link)](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note/lifecycle.nr) circuits we see the functions to create and destroy a note, implemented as insertions of note hashes and nullifiers respectively.
 This is helpful for regular private variables.

 We also see a function to create a note hash from the public context, a way of creating a private variable from a public call (run in the sequencer).
 This could be used in application contracts to give private digital assets to users.

 ### Note Interface functions

-To see a [note_interface](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note/note_interface.nr) implementation, we will look at a simple [ValueNote](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/value-note/src/value_note.nr).
+To see a [note_interface (GitHub link)](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note/note_interface.nr) implementation, we will look at a simple [ValueNote GitHub link](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/value-note/src/value_note.nr).

 The interface is required to work within an Aztec contract's storage, and a ValueNote is a specific type of note to hold a number (as a `Field`).